sourcegraph/about/handbook/product/product_management/direction_template.md

 #### 10 year vision

 > A sentence or two on your ten year vision is where you can really go wild and describe the problems you want to solve and solutions you want to deliver unbound by limitations of technology or scope.
 Be inspiring and look to the our [10 and 30 year strategies](../../company/strategy.md#sourcegraph-strategy) for ideas.

-## Mission

-What is the team's reason for existing?
-What is the fundamental value they aim to provide?

 # Where we are now